jtheisen/moldinium/readme.md

     // Methods are never cached
     String GetUpperCaseName() => Name.ToUpper();

-    // optional dependency
+    // Optional dependency
     ADependency1?
 OptionalDependency { get; init; }

-    // essential dependency, doesn't need a default either because it is
+    // Essential dependency, doesn't need a default either because it
-    // expected to be initialized
+    // is expected to be initialized
     ADependency2 RequiredDependency { get; init; }
 }
 ```

 Note that we assume that this is the interface to create a type from,
-ie. the *moldinium type".
+ie. the *moldinium type*.
 Of course, a base interface can declare the
 `Unimplemented` property and a derived interface can still have a class
 type created if it implements this property.